developit/microbundle/.changeset/angry-worms-smell.md

 'microbundle': patch
 ---

-Fix css compilation problems when multiple entries
+Fix for when multiple entries reference different CSS, only the CSS referenced by the first entry will be packaged